-Withstand print circulation’s decline, monetize valuable content and broach into a barrel of new source of revenue at a time of advertising sales drought.
+Withstand print circulation’s decline, monetize valuable content and broach into a barrel of a new source of revenue at a time of advertising sales drought.
 This course of creating a subscription barrier would seem to be attractive and convincing.

 Diving in?
 Hold on.
 The thing about paywalls is that they have the risk to limit scale amid a time of war for attention.
-And publishers, especially today, need to attract audience among the digital natives who are bound to define our future.
+And publishers, especially today, need to attract an audience among the digital natives who are bound to define our future.

 That’s where a well-thought paywall strategy comes in handy.
 After all, the limits of a paywall pale in comparison with its benefits.
-Apart from obviously getting paid for well-written journalism, charging for digital access also allows newspapers to reduce their dependence on volatile advertising toward more solid revenue stream that is circulation.
+Apart from obviously getting paid for well-written journalism, charging for digital access also allows newspapers to reduce their dependence on volatile advertising toward a more solid revenue stream that is circulation.

 Graham Charlton, editor-in-Chief of Econsultancy blog, finds out what paywalls work best for digital newspapers.
 He looked at 5 of the well-known and trusted US and UK newspaper brands: The Sun, The New York Times, The Times, Telegraph Media Group. and FT.com.